Q. What is the difference before cow's milk and camel milk?

 A. Yes, QCamel Camel Milk can be frozen for up to 6 weeks from the use-by date.

-Q. There are some white floaty bits in my milk, is this normal?
+Q. There is a layer of white cream on my milk, is this normal?

 Q. How much Camel Milk should I have a day?